Ethel Barrymore Theatre: 2000s to present

 In 2017, the Barrymore hosted the plays The Present and Six Degrees of Separation.
 At the end of the same year, the Barrymore staged the musical The Band's Visit, which ran through early 2019.
 The play The Inheritance opened in November 2019 and was a few days short of its scheduled closing when the Barrymore temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The theater reopened on September 4, 2021, with a limited revival of Waitress, which closed at the end of the year.
 The musical Paradise Square ran for three months from April to July 2022, followed by the first Broadway revival of the play The Piano Lesson, which opened at the theater in October 2022 and ran for three months.
 A transfer of the West End play Peter Pan Goes Wrong opened at the Barrymore in April 2023, running for three months.
 This was followed in August 2023 by a limited run of Antonio Díaz's magic show El Mago Pop, then in October 2023 by Barry Manilow and Bruce Sussman's musical Harmony.
 The play Patriots opened at the Barrymore in April 2024 and was followed in October by a limited run of Our Town.
-A revival of Othello then opened at the Barrymore in March 2025.
+A revival of Othello then opened at the Barrymore in March 2025, running for three months.
+It was followed by a revival of Joe Turner's Come and Gone, which is opened in April 2026.